 ‚óŹ¬†¬†¬†¬†¬†¬†¬†Students regularly perform for members in the community such as the Eastleigh Arts and Youth Trusts, as part of the D@rt community concerts and at various institutions in the local area.

 ‚óŹ¬†¬†¬†¬†¬†¬†¬†Wildern Music Festival is a chance for musicians who enter to perform a solo or as part of a group.
 This ties in with the House Championship at school¬†

 Performing in the annual school production on stage or playing as part of the pit band helps to raise the standard of our musicians as they tackle professional level music.

 We believe it is hugely beneficial for students to work with professional musicians gaining an insight into the industry.
-Students have taken part in a range of workshops from African Drumming to vocal workshops with Dominic Peckham.
+Students have taken part in a range of workshops from Samba and African Drumming to vocal workshops with Dominic Peckham.
 We also regularly attend concerts by professional ensembles such as the Bournemouth Symphony Orchestra to explore how professional musicians work.
 Visits to Turner Sims Concert Hall, the Mayflower and most recently mass choir performances at the Royal Albert Hall and the Anvil in Basingstoke have enabled students to explore their creativity further.

 Wildern Busking sites are areas in the school in which students can perform at lunchtime and break providing music for their peers to watch and enjoy.
 An outside piano is situated in one of these sites.
 We will regularly have over 200 students watching performances by their peers at break and lunchtime providing a relaxed and supportive atmosphere